 Sexual/gender-based misconduct or interpersonal violence, as defined in this document, constitutes forms of sex discrimination prohibited by Title IX, a federal civil rights law.
-This Policy applies regardless of the reporting party's or responding party's race, gender, disability, age, marital status, religion, color, sexual orientation, gender identity, national origin, or other legally protected status.
+This Policy applies regardless of the reporting party's or responding party's race, color, national origin, ancestry, sex, religion, age, physical or mental disability, sexual orientation, gender identity, or any other characteristic protected by state or federal law.